 When someone else is always your scapegoat, they can start to believe it, too.

-Therefore, it’s important to realize when you are inflicting harm on someone else’s self-esteem.
+Therefore, it’s important to realize that inflicting harm on someone else’s self-esteem is a toxic trait.

 2. You avoid conflict